 - Being in smoke, wind or a very dry climate.

-- Using contact lenses for a long time.
+- Wearing contact lenses for long periods of time.

 - Having refractive eye surgery, such as LASIK.